rad-747/bandgap-ML-excavate2025/README.md

-# bandgap-ML-excavate2025
-Machine Learning project for COMPOSIT EXCAVATE 2025 - Predicting band gap of perovskite materials using XGBoost and CatBoost
 # 🧪 Perovskite Band Gap Prediction (EXCAVATE 2025)

 This project was developed as part of the **EXCAVATE 2025** competition, where the objective was to classify and predict the **band gap** of **perovskite materials** using advanced machine learning techniques.
 The goal was to identify whether a material is an insulator and accurately estimate its band gap.